fudgieboy/Chess/README.md

 [ChessRTS.com](http://chessrts.com:8080/)

-Multiplayer MERN app on AWS EC2 instance using the websockets library.
+Socket-based Multiplayer MERN app on AWS EC2 instance.

 Chess without turns designed in such a way that the grid can be expanded to 80 x 80, with multiple teams, and multiple players on each team, and pieces that can move freely with either cooldowns for the player, or cooldowns for the piece or both.